fabiomaffioletti/spring-boot-starter-data-firebase/README.md

 # Firebase Realtime Database repositories for Spring Boot

 Provides a generic way to interact with the Firebase Realtime Database in a Spring Boot application.
-It basically provides a generic repository that mimics the main REST endpoints to be used most probably in backend admin applications:
+It basically provides a generic repository that mimics the main REST endpoints to be used most probably in backend admin applications.
+Here is the list of methods that have been implemented:

 - set
 - update